Corporate Policies - Employee Code of Conduct

 7. Workplace Relationships

-Dexus does not enforce a strict 'no relationship policy' at work.
-All employees are reminded of their obligations under our Conflicts of Interest Policy to report any conflicts that may prevent them from acting in the best interests of Dexus and its clients.
+All employees are reminded of their obligations under our Conflicts of Interest Policy, Workplace Behaviour Policy and Grievance Procedures to report any conflicts that may prevent them from acting in the best interests of Dexus and its clients.

-An employee cannot supervise or be in a reporting relationship (direct or otherwise) with a person with whom they are in a relationship (including a relative).
+An employee should not supervise or be in a reporting relationship (direct or otherwise) with a person with whom they are in a relationship (including a relative).

 8. Inside Information and Insider Trading